 South Bay Consortium for Adult Education Steering Committee Charter

-Established by the AB86 Legislation of June, 2013, the five adult schools (Campbell Adult and Community Education; East Side Adult Education; Milpitas Adult Education; Santa Clara Adult Education; and Silicon Valley Adult Education) and two community college districts (San Jose-Evergreen Community College District; and West Valley-Mission Community College District) joined to form the South Bay Consortium for Adult Education.
+Background: Established by the AB86 Legislation of June 2013, the five adult schools (Campbell Adult and Community Education; East Side Adult Education; Milpitas Adult Education; Santa Clara Adult Education; and Silicon Valley Adult Education) and two community college districts (San Jose-Evergreen Community College District; and West Valley-Mission Community College District) joined to form the South Bay Consortium for Adult Education.
 The consortium’s shared vision is to serve the region’s adult learner needs, including adult education pathways into careers or postsecondary education.
 The consortium produced a comprehensive and ambitious three-year regional plan for adult education, delivered to the state on March 1, 2015, to document the need for adult education in our region, and to address program gaps and to identify instructional models and practices to accelerate the learning of adults (including those adults with disabilities) acquiring English and basic skills to achieve college and career readiness.

-The Steering Committee formally adopted these Guiding Principles, both for the planning process, and ongoing as the consortium members work together to use the Adult Education Block Grant funding to implement the South Bay Consortium for Adult Education’s three year plan.
+The Steering Committee formally adopted these Guiding Principles, both for the planning process, and ongoing as the consortium members work together to use the Adult Education Program funding to implement the South Bay Consortium for Adult Education’s three-year plan.

 Our Guiding Principles are to:

-The primary function of the South Bay Regional Consortium for Adult Education (SBCAE) Steering Committee is, on an annual basis, to develop and approve the annual priorities, (hereinafter called annual activities) the related fund distribution schedule for the funding awarded to the region from the state’s Adult Education Block Grant (AEBG).
+The primary function of the South Bay Consortium for Adult Education (SBCAE) Steering Committee is, on an annual basis, to develop and approve and monitor progress of the annual priorities, (hereinafter called annual activities) the related fund distribution schedule for the funding awarded to the region from the state’s Adult Education Program (AEP).

 The Steering Committee takes responsibility for the implementation of the services and activities, and the achievement of the outcomes, listed in the SBCAE’s AB86 Adult Education Regional Comprehensive Plan, March 1, 2015 (hereinafter referred to as the Plan).
-The Steering Committee will monitor and review the Plan’s implementation, as well as provide oversight and certification of the Adult Education Block Grant (AEBG) deliverables as defined by the AB104 Legislation, the Chancellor’s Office of the California Community Colleges and the California Department of Education.
+The Steering Committee will monitor and review the Plan’s implementation, as well as provide oversight and certification of the Adult Education Program (AEP) deliverables as defined by the AB104 Legislation, the Chancellor’s Office of the California Community Colleges and the California Department of Education.
 The Steering Committee will confer with the SBCAE Consultation Council before any decisions about annual activities and funding are presented to the public for input.

 In addition to the development of the annual activities and outcomes aligned to the Plan, the Steering Committee, (and the Consortium Co-Chairs as directed by the Steering Committee) responds to the critical need for expansion and innovation in adult education in the region by seeking other partnerships and resources to leverage.
 The Steering Committee provides insight on long-term strategies in support of other legislative mandates.
 Members of the Steering Committee ensure the needs and objectives of the Plan are being adequately addressed.